jybp/twitch-downloader/README.md

 ## Build from source

-1. Get a twitch Client ID by registering an application https://dev.twitch.tv/console/apps/create
-2. Install the latest version of Go https://golang.org/
+1. Install the latest version of Go https://golang.org/
-3. Clone the git repository
+2. Clone the git repository
-4. Set the current directory to `cmd/twitchdl` and run `go build -ldflags "-X main.defaultClientID=TwitchClientID"`
+3. Set the current directory to `cmd/twitchdl` and run `go build -ldflags "-X main.defaultClientID=TwitchClientID"`